PMACS/scenic_oracle_pk/README.md

 ## Usage

-Within your migration's `change` method, either by itself, or directly after a `create_view` or `update_view` directive, you may add this line:
+Within your migration's `change` method, either by itself, or directly after a `create_view` or `update_view` directive, add this line:

 ```rb
 create_pk_for_view(:view_name, :column_name)